anthonyspiteri/terraform/project_otosukeru/README.md

 - Executes Terraform apply using the proxy count value
 - Terraform deploys Proxies VM to vCenter, configures VM with name and static IP, and adds GustOS to domain
 - PowerShell adds Proxies to Backup & Replication

-- PowerShell then removed Proxies from Backup & Replication
+- PowerShell then removes Proxies from Backup & Replication
 - Destroys the Proxy VMs with Terraform

 ## Requirements